TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/marshal.rst

 .. c:function:: PyObject* PyMarshal_ReadObjectFromFile(FILE *file)

-   Return a Python object from the data stream in a :c:type:`FILE\*` opened for reading.
+   Return a Python object kutoka the data stream in a :c:type:`FILE\*` opened for reading.

    On error, sets the appropriate exception (:exc:`EOFError`, :exc:`ValueError`